MITRECND/WhoDat/pydat/README.md

 part, this does not apply to searches for things that look like domain names (e.g., "google.com" -- and this is due to the way ElasticSearch recognizes the '**.**' character in domain names).

+### NULL Queries

+As privacy concerns reduce the amount of visibile data, the abaility to pare down data has become considerably more important, to aid to this a new keyword/token has been added: `!!NULL!!`.
+The null token allows one to search for fields that are not filled.
+For example:

+>
+    registrant_name: !!NULL!!

+The above query would return all records where the registrant_name was empty.
+Note that this should be used along with other queries and is less useful on its own

 ### Shortcut Searches